tachiyomiorg/website/src/help/faq/extensions.md

 #### Value Manga is licensed at data of type java.lang.String cannot be converted to JSONObject
 This means that the manga has been licensed and can no longer be read on that source.
 Try a different source to read the manga.

+#### HTTP error 503
+The source you selected may have Cloudflare protection on and is enforcing CAPTCHAs.

+1. Find a manga in your library that is from the source you're trying to access
+1. Tap on the overflow menu in the Info tab (3 dots)
+1. Open in Webview
+1. Complete the CAPTCHA if present and wait for the page to finish loading
+1. Press back rather than exiting the app and if that does not work, use the back arrow

 ## MangaDex